epicleptico/chessElo/README.md

-Angular--chesssResults
+chessElo
 ======================

-An Angualr sample project that will calculate ELo and show some stadistics
+An Angular sample project that will calculate ELO and show some additional info.

+You are allowed to copy, edit, install and move to trash this project